Plug A Zamp/SAE Solar Panel Into A Prewired Furrion Solar Port

 If you already have a Zamp solar panel or a different aftermarket/third-party panel with an SAE connector, you’re not out of luck though, as there are still ways to connect those panels to the Furrion port.

-The adapter you will need to do that is this adapter (click to view on Amazon).
+The adapter you will need to connect a Zamp solar panel to the Furrion solar port is this adapter (click to view on Amazon).

 With this adapter, you’ll be able to connect a panel like the Zamp 90W (click to view on Amazon) to a Furrion solar port.